 THE DLR ENVIRONMENT, ENERGY and HEALTH CHALLENGE

-Proposals were to be based on existing or imminent Earth observation data and may be supplemented by any kind of ancillary geo-information, such as crowdsourced data or in-situ measurements of environmental monitoring for further information enrichment, validation, or updating.
-The product or service derived from the idea should support either professionals in environmental assessment or energy supply and management, or the general public and consumer-oriented markets.
-Local, regional, and of course, global applications and services have been considered.
+Proposals need to be based on existing or imminent Earth observation data, preferably from Copernicus Sentinels.
+They may be supplemented by any kind of ancillary geo-information, such as crowdsourced data or in-situ measurements, for further information enrichment, validation, or application.
+The proposed products or services derived from the ideas submitted should either support professionals in environmental assessment and energy and health management, or empower the general public and consumer-oriented markets.
+The applications can range from a local to a global scale.

-Entrants are encouraged to submit innovative ways to link remote-sensing-based products and services with user needs were encouraged.
-The ideas submitted were also to describe a real implementation scenario that includes the general public and/or potential commercial benefits
+Entrants are encouraged to submit innovative ways to link remote-sensing-based products and services with user needs.
+The ideas can also describe a real-world implementation scenario that includes the general public and/or potential commercial benefits.

 - The winner will be rewarded with a cash prize of EUR 5,000.

-- Benefit and innovativeness (for society, the environment/climate, natural resource preservation, or other areas; innovation level)
+- Benefit and innovativeness (for society, the environment/climate/human health, natural resource preservation, or other areas; innovation level)

 - Copernicus relevance (significance of the use of satellite data for realisation, added value through Copernicus)